Headaches & migraines

-Headaches happen on and off in our lives for many reasons.
+Headaches and migraines happen on and off in our lives for many reasons.
 Sometimes a short-term cause like dehydration, stress or low blood sugar can bring one on, and once remedied, you feel better.
-But other times headaches might start to occur more often or become more severe.
+But other times headaches and migraines might start to occur more often or become more severe.

-Headaches shouldn’t keep you from doing the things you love.
+Headaches and migraines shouldn’t keep you from doing the things you love.
 We can help.

 There are many types of headaches, each with unique causes and symptoms.

 - Daily headaches

 - Medication overuse headaches